whizpool/SmartLogs_Android/README.md

 For showing report dialog

 ```
-LogBuilder.sendReport(this, listOf(Uri)) // Second parameter for additional files.
-Can be null
+LogBuilder.sendReport(this, listOf(Uri)) // Second parameter for additional files can be null.
 ```

 ## Installation